WordPress/gutenberg/docs/data/data-core-edit-post.md

 Whether the publish sidebar is open.

+### isEditorPanelEnabled

+Returns true if the given panel is enabled, or false otherwise.
+Panels are enabled by default.

+*Parameters*

+ * state: Global application state.
+ * panelName: A string that identifies the panel.

+*Returns*

+Whether or not the panel is enabled.

 ### isEditorSidebarPanelOpened

-Returns true if the editor sidebar panel is open, or false otherwise.
+Returns true if the given panel is enabled, or false otherwise.
+Panels are enabled by default.

 *Parameters*

  * state: Global application state.
- * panel: Sidebar panel name.
+ * panel: A string that identifies the panel.

 *Returns*

+Whether or not the panel is enabled.

+### isEditorPanelOpened

+Returns true if the given panel is open, or false otherwise.
+Panels are closed by default.

+*Parameters*

+ * state: Global application state.
+ * panelName: A string that identifies the panel.

+*Returns*

-Whether the sidebar panel is open.
+Whether or not the panel is open.

 ### isModalActive